Benign Prostatic Hyperplasia (BPH) or Prostate Enlargement

 Complications

 If the bladder does not empty completely, urinary retention can lead to potentially serious complications.
-The stagnant urine is a prime location for the growth of bacteria, which makes urinary-tract infections common.
+The stagnant urine is a prime location for the growth of bacteria, which makes urinary tract infections common.
 Also, urinary stones can form in the bladder lining due to an accumulation of debris and chemicals.
-Other problems include blood in the urine from broken blood vessels, of the prostate.
-Unchecked, urinary retention can become so severe that urine backs up into the kidneys, potentially leading to kidney malfunction.
+Other problems include blood in the urine from broken blood vessels in the prostate.
+Unchecked urinary retention can become so severe that urine backs up into the kidneys, potentially leading to kidney malfunction.

-In cases of BPH decades-long notion is to remove the gland.
-However, homeopathy can treat these problems gently, and effectively, without using a knife.
+In cases of BPH, the decades-long notion is to remove the gland.
+However, homeopathy can treat these problems gently and effectively without using a knife.
 As now perceived BPH is thought to be related to the aging process and hormonal deviations associated with it.
 Homeopathy, which works at the deep, constitutional level, brings back these deviations to normal, thus preventing further enlargement.
 To a certain extent, it can shrink the enlarged gland.
 Moreover, relief of symptoms associated with urinary problems obtained with homeopathy is without the side effects of surgery.

 The common conventional practice followed for treatment of BPH is surgery, which is of course not without side effects.
 However, it is possible to avoid surgery with timely administered homeopathic medicines.